izolate/front-matter/README.md

 # Front Matter

-Extracts YAML front matter from a file or string.
+A front matter parser that extracts YAML metadata from the start of a file or string.

 [![Build Status](https://travis-ci.org/izolate/front-matter.svg?branch=master)](https://travis-ci.org/izolate/front-matter)